nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario:

-The user wants to find for good food places within NUS that are within their budget, from a specific food category.
+The user wants to find good food places within NUS that are within their budget, from a specific food category.

 Step 1: User enters the command `findall 5/5 $0-10 western`.